What Is the Purpose of Life?

 “I did not create jinn and humans except to worship Me.”

-Creation is not fallen — it is gift
+Creation is gift

 The Islamic account of purpose rests on a view of creation that differs sharply from the Christian one.
 In Christianity, nature is fallen.
 The body is “the flesh.”
 The world is the domain of temptation.
 Creation was once perfect but was corrupted by original sin, and humanity carries that corruption from birth.
-Salvation requires rescue — a saviour to do for you what you cannot do for yourself.
+Salvation requires rescue, a saviour to do for you what you cannot do for yourself.

 وَلَا تَزِرُ وَازِرَةٌ وِزْرَ أُخْرَىٰ ﴿١٦٤﴾